-Prerequisites:
+Prerequisites

 Students must have passed at least one 100-level science course, or have permission from the instructor.
-Familiarity with Microsoft Word, Excel, and PowerPoint is assumed.
+Familiarity with Microsoft Word, Excel, and Powperpoint is assumed.
 Because of the nature of this course you must be comfortable being outside for several hours at a time and it is strongly recommended that you come to each class with appropriate shoes and clothing.
+With the exception of dangerous conditions, field trips will occur rain or shine.
 Contact the instructor with any questions.

-Required Texts:
+Required Texts